medhedtech/medh-web/user_pref.md

 - Use the same content displays for both hover (desktop) and touch (mobile)
 - Maintain consistent scaling and animation effects across platforms
 - Provide proper padding around elements to prevent overlap
+- Show course type tags only in normal view, not in hover view on mobile

 ## Mobile Performance Optimizations
 - Use consistent component structure between desktop and mobile